cmungall/sweet-obo-alignment/README.md

 make
 ```

 On subsequent runs, you do not need `make setup`.
-This clones SWEET into this repo.
+This clones SWEET into this repo and downloads owltools.

 In the same terminal session you only need to do `. env.sh` once